 Dr. Caroline Hornburg

 Dr. Caroline Hornburg, an Assistant Professor of Human Development and Family Science at Virginia Tech, is the director of the Learning and Development Lab.
 Dr. Hornburg is also the Vice President of the New River Valley Chapter of VAAEYC (the Virginia Association for the Education of Young Children).
 Dr. Hornburg received her Ph.D. in May 2017 under the direction of Dr. Nicole McNeil in the Cognition Learning and Development Lab at the University of Notre Dame.
 Following her Ph.D., she completed two years of postdoctoral training in the Cognition and Learning Lab at Purdue University.

 Graduate Research Assistants

-Jisun Kim is a Doctoral Student in Virginia Tech’s Department of Human Development and Family Science.
+Jisun Kim is a PhD candidate in Virginia Tech’s Department of Human Development and Family Science.
 She earned her bachelor's and master's degree in Human Development and Family Studies at Seoul National University.
 She also worked as a lead teacher at a childcare center in Seoul, Korea.
-Jisun is interested in children's use of interactive media (video chat, eBooks, etc.) in a learning context and how to support effective learning with media, which is closely connected to her work at the CoDeS Lab.
+Jisun is interested in children's use of interactive media (smart speakers, video chat, eBooks, etc.) in a learning context and how to support children's effective learning with media, which is closely connected to her work at the CoDeS Lab.
 Combining her experience at both the L&D Lab and CoDeS Lab, she explores in her dissertation how AI smart speakers can support preschoolers' learning of mathematical language through shared book reading activities.

 Undergraduate Research Assistants